kacper673/Scroller/README.md

 for swipe left gesture place your right hand in right hlaf of the screen and start swiping left with your index finger.
 Analogicly for swipe left.

+for mouse drag you have to hold your index and thumb together

+for open you have to open your palm fully

+for close you have to close your palm twice rapidly

 **UNFINISHED PROJECT**